casoe/fhem-docker/README.md

 # FHEM Docker Base

-This is a template for a docker based FHEM installation with Postgres.
+This is a template for a docker based FHEM installation with Postgres and Homebridge.

 ## Contains

 - FHEM
 - Postgres
+- Homebridge

 ## Requirements